Simple finite subgroups of the Cremona group of rank 3: Introduction

 \subsection{Conventions.}

 All varieties are defined over the complex number field $\CC$. $\Sy_n$ and $\A_n$ denote the symmetric and the alternating groups, respectively.
 For linear groups over a field $\Bbbk$ we use the standard notations $\GL_n(\Bbbk)$, $\SO_n(\Bbbk)$, $\Sp_n(\Bbbk)$ etc. If the field $\Bbbk$ is finite and contains $q$ elements, then, for short, the above groups are denoted by $\GL_n(q)$, $\SO_n(q)$, $\Sp_n(q)$ etc. For a group $G$, we denote by $Z(G)$ and $[G,G]$ its center and derived subgroup, respectively.
 If the group $G$ acts on a set $\Omega$, then, for an element $P\in \Omega$, its stabilizer is denoted by $G_P$.
 All simple groups are supposed to be non-abelian.
 The Picard number of a variety $X$ is denoted by $\rho(X)$.
-The a normal variety $X$, $\Cl(X)$ is the Weil divisor class group.
+For a normal variety $X$, $\Cl(X)$ is the Weil divisor class group.
+Note that there is a difference between conjugate/non-conjugate \textit{embeddings} $G \hookrightarrow\Cr_n(\Bbbk)$ and conjugate/non-conjugate \textit{subgroups} $G\subset \Cr_n(\Bbbk)$.
+In this paper we discuss \textit{subgroups} $G\subset \Cr_n(\Bbbk)$.

 \textbf{Acknowledgements.} This paper is dedicated to the memory of my teacher V. I. Iskovskikh.
 In fact, my interest to Cremona groups was inspired by his works.
 I would like to acknowledge discussions that I had on this subject with I. Cheltsov, A.~Kuznetsov, and V. Popov.
 I am grateful to D. Markushevich for pointing out the reference \cite{AdlerRamanan1996}.
 I am also would like to thank V.~Loginov, A.~A.~Mikhalev, and I.~Chubarov for useful advises related to the group theory.
 The work was conceived during my visit the University of Warwick in 2008.
 Part of the work was done at MPIM, Bonn and POSTECH, Pohang, Korea.
 I would like to thank these institutions for hospitality.
+Finally I am extremely grateful to the referee, for careful reading and numerous comments and suggestions that helped me to improve the presentation.